 "I love you!"

-My Angel from Heaven - You have no idea how much you helped me!
+Thank you!
+I love you!
+My Angel from Heaven - You have no idea how much you helped me! |

 Of course I packed tissues in my back zipper pocket, silly, I got Crohn's.
 But I didn't think I'd blow through them and stop 4 times!
 Thankfully, after my 4th and final stop, my tummy settled down.
 At that point, I was dehydrated.
 I actually had cotton mouth I was so dehydrated.
 Problem - water stops in the Berlin Marathon are like every 3 miles.
 Each station I made sure I drank a full glass of water - sometimes I drank two glasses of water!